Escapes¶

 Special forms cannot interact with private variables and functions defined in Idio-land.
 Similar functions defined in C cannot be conditionally exported into Idio.

-Perhaps the lexical escapes, return
+Perhaps the lexical escapes, return, break and continue

 are as simple as they are and users shouldn’t use them when they are

-using unwind-protect
+using unwind-protect?

 That doesn’t seem to sit very well, though.
 Users will make unintended mistakes and tracking down lost resources is very hard.